-1 cup Chunky Guacamole with Serrano Peppers (recipe follows)
+- 1 cup Chunky Guacamole with Serrano Peppers (recipe included)

 Lightly oil the grill grate and prepare a medium-hot grill.